Learn Developer Tools

 How to Decide the Best Way to Learn Developer Tools

-Future developers interested in learning developer tools will need to be judicious in selecting the kind of course they want to enroll in.
-While all students' learning goals will be different, as a general rule, the best way to learn developer tools will depend on how many other skills you are hoping to learn and how much prior programming experience you have.
+Future developers interested in learning developer tools need to carefully select the kind of course they want to enroll in.
+While each student's learning goals are different, the best way to learn developer tools generally depends on how many other skills you hope to learn and how much prior programming experience you have.

-Students who only want to learn a single tool, either because they are pressed for time or because they have a specific professional reason to need to learn, say, Git very quickly, will want to consider enrolling in an on-demand training course or taking advantage of free training resources.
-These classes can help students focus on the specific skills they need to learn and ensure that they aren’t spending too much time on skills that aren’t immediately necessary to their work.
+Students who only want to learn a single tool—either because they are pressed for time or have a specific professional reason to quickly learn something like Git—should consider enrolling in an on-demand training course or taking advantage of free training resources.
+These classes can help students focus on specific skills and ensure they aren’t spending too much time on skills that aren’t immediately necessary to their work.

-Anyone who want a comprehensive coverage of developer tools will want to enroll in a focused training bootcamp, such as Noble’s Front End Tools and Portfolio course.
-These classes are designed with experienced programmers in mind, and emphasize how students can utilize essential development tools to improve their workflow and efficiency.
-These classes assume a prior knowledge of programming and aim to build upon that knowledge with focused training in a wide range of skills, such as Git, GitHub, Emmet, and Visual Studio Code.
+Anyone who wants comprehensive coverage of developer tools should enroll in a focused training bootcamp such as Noble’s Front-end Tools and Portfolio course.
+These classes are designed with experienced programmers in mind, emphasizing how students can utilize essential development tools to improve their workflow and efficiency.
+These classes assume prior knowledge of programming and aim to build upon that knowledge with focused training in a wide range of skills such as Git, GitHub, Emmet, and Visual Studio Code.

-Those who aren’t yet comfortable with their programming knowledge but still want to become professional software and web developers will want to consider enrolling in a career-focused training program, such as Noble’s Front End Web Development Certificate program.
-These classes teach how to program web applications in HTML/CSS and JavaScript and then build on those skills by teaching them all of the commonly used tools and frameworks that professional developers use daily.
+Those who aren’t yet comfortable with their programming knowledge but still want to become professional software and web developers should consider enrolling in a career-focused training program such as Noble’s Front-end Web Development Certificate program.
+These classes teach how to program web applications using HTML, CSS, and JavaScript, and then build on those skills by teaching commonly used tools and frameworks that professional developers use daily.
 They are ideal for anyone hoping to pursue a new career path.

 Learn Developer Tools with Hands-on Training at Noble Desktop

 Those who want to optimize their web development skills may consider enrolling in a web development training program offered through Noble Desktop.
-These classes will teach students how to use these tools to become more efficient and productive programmers.
-Enrolling in a course through Noble Desktop means you receive expert instruction in real-time, regardless of whether you are taking a course online or in-person at Noble’s Manhattan campus.
-In either case, class sizes are kept small and students can interact directly with their instructors, making it easy to ensure that they don’t fall behind in their lessons.
+These classes teach students how to use these tools to become more efficient and productive programmers.
+Enrolling in a course through Noble Desktop means you receive expert instruction in real-time, regardless of whether you take a course online or in-person at Noble’s Manhattan campus.
+In either case, class sizes are kept small and students can interact directly with their instructors, making it easy to ensure they don’t fall behind in their lessons.
 All students can retake their courses within one calendar year, giving them extra opportunities to train with these development tools.
-Plus, students who work in-person will be able to take advantage of Noble’s state-of-the-art computer lab.
+Plus, students who attend in-person can take advantage of Noble’s state-of-the-art computer lab.

-If you want a more complete web development training regimen that includes many of these tools and frameworks, you may want to enroll in Noble’s Front End Web Development Certificate program or its Full Stack Web Development Certificate program.
-These career-focused courses provide training in every step of the development process, from basic coding skills with HTML/CSS to advanced JavaScript training.
-Along the way, you will learn the tools and techniques, as well as the specific programming libraries, that you will need to start a new career in professional web development.
-These courses are career-focused training options.
-In addition to receiving practical training in tools like Git and Visual Code Studio that make professional programmers more efficient,you will also receive professionalization training, such as one-on-one career mentorship and dedicated portfolio-building seminars.
-They are an ideal place to learn every element of web development and embark on a new career path in this ever-changing industry.
+If you want a more complete web development training regimen that includes many of these tools and frameworks, you may enroll in Noble’s Front-end Web Development Certificate program or its Full Stack Web Development Certificate program.
+These career-focused courses provide training in every step of the development process, from basic coding skills with HTML and CSS to advanced JavaScript training.
+Along the way, you will learn the tools, techniques, and specific programming libraries needed to start a new career in professional web development.
+These courses provide practical training in tools like Git and Visual Studio Code, along with professionalization training such as one-on-one career mentorship and dedicated portfolio-building seminars.
+They provide an ideal opportunity to learn every element of web development and embark on a new career path in this ever-changing industry.